 - MPAA Rating: PG-13 for sequences of action and violence, disturbing images, some language, thematic elements and brief sensuality

 - Language/Profanity: "Oh my God"; the f-word; s-it; "hell".

 - Sexuality/Nudity: Asked if a man lives with her, a woman replies, “Sometimes”; a woman tells Robert that, when in Italy, he doesn't have to refer to his female colleague as his "niece"; a man and woman have sex, but are clothed.

 - Violence/Frightening/Intense: A man commits suicide and falls to his death; bandages are peeled off, revealing wounds beneath them; people are shot; a vision of blood flooding the streets; vision of a snake biting a man; visions of being injected in the neck and having eyes/face slashed; a woman falls to her death; art theft; a plot to kill off a huge portion of the global population; fire extinguisher to the head; stabbings; an incision into the head is shown; a blow to the head with a blunt instrument; an explosion.

 The Bottom Line

 RECOMMENDED FOR: Fans of author Dan Brown and his Robert Langdon stories.

 NOT RECOMMENDED FOR: Viewers who prefer thrillers that aren't so heavily dialogue-driven.

-Inferno, directed by Ron Howard, opens in theaters October 28, 2016.
+Inferno, directed by Ron Howard, opened in theaters October 28, 2016; available for home viewing January 24, 2017.
 It runs 121 minutes and stars Tom Hanks, Felicity Jones, Ben Foster, Irrfan Khan, Omar Sy, Sidse Babett Knudsen, Ana Uluru and Ida Darvish.
 Watch the trailer for Inferno here.

 Publication date: October 27, 2016